microsoft/vscode-eslint/README.md

 - `Create '.eslintrc.json' file`: creates a new `.eslintrc.json` file.
 - `Fix all auto-fixable problems`: applies ESLint auto-fix resolutions to all fixable problems.
-- `Disable ESLint for this Workspace`: disables ESLint extension for this workspace.
-- `Enable ESLint for this Workspace`: enable ESLint extension for this workspace.
 - `Reset Library Decisions`: Resets the ESLint library validation confirmations.
 - `Manage Library Execution`: Opens the library execution confirmation dialog.